 The implications of this touch every aspect of our reality.
 Our ‘Context’ is what limits what we believe is possible for our lives.
 It is our ‘Context’ that separates and divides us through race, gender, religion, ideology etc. Our entire society is constructed and reinforced by our collective ‘Context.’
 If we want to experience personal transformation and systemic societal change, this is the area we have to address.
 By exploring, questioning and reconsidering our ‘Context,’ we can drastically improve the overall quality of our experience.

 We can do this by rethinking the meaning we hold for anything, anyone, or any situation.
 By asking ourselves: ‘What is this beyond what I think it is?’ we can begin to see the world with a fresh perspective.
 This enables us to explore new potentials and discover new solutions for our lives that never seemed possible within our old ‘Context.’
-We can reimagine the way we live.
+We can rediscover the way we live.

 “If you change the way you look at things, the things you look at change.”